 \section{Introduction}

 The Laser Interferometer Space Antenna (LISA) is a space-based gravitational wave (GW) observatory planned for launch in the next decade \cite{amaro-seoaneLaserInterferometerSpace2017, colpiLISADefinitionStudy2024}.
 It will be sensitive to GWs in the millihertz regime, a frequency band inaccessible to ground-based detectors.
 This low-frequency window is rich in astrophysical sources, among which massive black hole binaries (MBHBs) are expected to be the loudest.
 With signal-to-noise ratios (SNRs) potentially reaching into the thousands, their signals will be unmistakable and overpower both noise and other signals \cite{colpiLISADefinitionStudy2024}.
 These sources offer a unique opportunity to test the nature of black holes (BHs) and to probe the validity of General Relativity (GR) in the strong-field regime with unprecedented precision \cite{bertiGravitationalwaveSpectroscopyMassive2006, bertiSpectroscopyKerrBlack2016, bhagwatLandscapeMassiveBlackhole2022}.
 Extracting the full scientific potential from these sources requires highly accurate modeling, not only of the gravitational waveforms themselves but also of the instrument’s response to those signals.
+While we focus specifically on LISA, similar considerations may also be relevant for other planned millihertz space-based GW observatories, such as Taiji and TianQin \cite{luoTaijiProgramConcise2021, liGravitationalWaveAstronomy2025}.
 Improving the accuracy of the LISA response by including spacecraft-velocity-dependent terms is the focus of this work.